-A mosquito bite can cause many diseases.
-This article lists out some of them, along with symptoms and treatment options.
+A tiny mosquito can wreck havoc on your health; let's look at the various diseases a mosquito bite can cause.
+This article lists out some of them, along with symptoms and treatment.

 By Dr V Ramasubramanian